ShriHax-21/File-Transfer/README.md

 ### Transferring Files

 **Upload (Android → PC)**:
+1. Open the web interface on your phone
-- Tap the upload area in the web interface
+2. Tap the upload area or drag & drop files
-- Select files from your Android device
+3. Select files from your Android device
-- Files are saved to the `uploads/` folder
+4. Files are saved to the `uploads/` folder on PC

 **Download (PC → Android)**:
-- Place files in the `downloads/` folder on your PC
+1. Place files in the `downloads/` folder on your PC
-- Files will appear in the web interface
+2. Files will appear in the web interface
-- Tap "Download" to save to your Android device
+3. **Single file**: Tap file name or download button
+4. **Multiple files**: Use checkboxes to select, then click "Download" for ZIP
+5. **Folders**: Click folder to browse, or download entire folder as ZIP

 ## 📁 Folder Structure

 ```
-Android-file-transfer/
+File-Transfer/
 ├── android_transfer_gui.py   # Main application
-├── uploads/                  # Files uploaded from Android
+├── uploads/                  # Files uploaded from Android (auto-created)
-├── downloads/                # Files available for Android to download
+├── downloads/                # Files available for download (auto-created)
+├── connection_qr.png         # Generated QR code image
 └── README.md
 ```